nick-sobol/auth/README.md

 **DB_URL** - string url that leads to your db

 **SECRET_KEY** - key that is used for hashing passwords and generating authentication tokens

+Endpoints are the following:
+* /auth/login
+* /auth/register
+* /home - accessable only when user has been properly authenticated